cal-itp/data-infra/runbooks/workflow/disk-space.md

 # Resolving Disk Space Usage and Pod Offset Errors

-We have an [alert](https://monitoring.calitp.org/alerting/grafana/Geo72Nf4z/view) that will trigger when any Kubernetes volume is more than 80% full, placing a message in the #data-infra-alerts channel of the Cal-ITP Slack group.
+We have an [alert](https://monitoring.calitp.org/alerting/grafana/Geo72Nf4z/view) that will trigger when any Kubernetes volume is more than 80% full, placing a message in the `#alerts-data-infra` channel of the Cal-ITP Slack group.
 The resolution path will depend on the affected service.

 After following any of these specific runbook sections, check the Disk Usage section of the general [Kubernetes dashboard](https://monitoring.calitp.org/d/oWe9aYxmk/1-kubernetes-deployment-statefulset-daemonset-metrics) in Grafana to verify the disk space consumption has decreased to a safe level for any impacted volumes.
 The alert should also show as resolved in Slack a couple minutes after recovery.